aarya0044/blog-app/README.md

 # CA Monk – Blog App (Frontend Assignment)

 This project is a frontend assignment submission for the **Frontend Developer Intern** role at **CA Monk**.
+UI is inspired by the reference design and adapted for clarity and usability.

 ## 🚀 Tech Stack
 - React (Vite)